 Critical Materials Institute

+The Critical Materials Institute (CMI) is a multi-institutional, multi-disciplinary consortium led by the Ames Laboratory.
 CMI is an Energy Innovation Hub of the U.S. Department of Energy.
-Its focus is innovation to reduce supply risks for materials critical to clean energy technologies.
+Its focus is innovation to assure supply chains for materials critical to clean energy technologies.
 CMI carries out scientific and engineering research that facilitates more-diverse primary supply chains; more-efficient manufacturing, re-use, and recycling; and development of new materials.
 CMI also conducts complementary and supporting research on basic science, environmental sustainability, and supply chain and economic analysis.
 Click here for the main CMI website.

-Coordinator of CMI activities at Mines: Professor Rod Eggert; Co-coordinator: Professor Pat Taylor
+Coordinator of CMI activities at Mines: Professor Rod Eggert